RusticiSoftware/scormcloud-api-v2-client-javascript/docs/CourseApi.md

 var apiInstance = new RusticiSoftwareCloudV2.CourseApi();

 var opts = {
-  'more': "more_example" // String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
+  'more': "more_example", // String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
 An opaque value, construction and parsing may change without notice.
   'since': new Date("2013-10-20T19:20:30+01:00"), // Date | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
   'until': new Date("2013-10-20T19:20:30+01:00"), // Date | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
   'filter': "filter_example", // String | Optional string which filters results by a specified field (described by filterBy).
   'filterBy': "filterBy_example", // String | Optional enum parameter for specifying the field on which to run the filter.
 Defaults to course_id.
   'orderBy': "orderBy_example", // String | Optional enum parameter for specifying the field and order by which to sort the results.
 Defaults to creation_date_desc.
-  'includeRegistrationCount': false, // Boolean | Include the registration count in the results 'includeCourseMetadata': false // Boolean | Include course metadata in the results.
+  'includeRegistrationCount': false, // Boolean | Include the registration count in the results 'includeCourseMetadata': false, // Boolean | Include course metadata in the results.
 If the course has no metadata, adding this parameter has no effect.
   'tags': ["tags_example"] // [String] |
 };